 A rehab center that specializes in the treatment of heroin addiction can be one of the best ways for an addict to begin the path to sobriety.
 Inside our treatment center, you’ll be able to escape the stresses of everyday life and begin to focus on the one thing that matters most – healing from addiction.
 You’ll be able to safely and comfortably detox from heroin and any other drugs you’re taking while learning the skills needed to reclaim your life and emerge a happy, sober, and productive member of society.

-As one of the best heroin addiction treatment centers around Charlotte & Lancaster, we know that you’re more than simply a person addicted to heroin – you’re a person who is struggling with a serious illness that needs compassionate, competent care to recover.
+As one of the best heroin addiction treatment centers around Charlotte and Lancaster, we know that you’re more than simply a person addicted to heroin – you’re a person who is struggling with a serious illness that needs compassionate, competent care to recover.
 Our multidisciplinary treatment team will work alongside you in our strengths-based, recovery-focused addiction treatment program.
 We believe that each client comes to us with unique strengths and skills that will ultimately guide him or her through treatment and into recovery.
 At Rebound, we’re ready to help you gain the tools you need to maintain a sober and productive life.

-Treatment Options at Rebound Behavioral Health
+Types of Heroin Addiction Treatment Offered at Rebound Behavioral Health

 When you first come to us for help, you’ll undergo a variety of examinations and evaluations to allow us to gain a better understanding of the challenges you face.
 Your medical examination will determine if you’re suffering from health-related complications of your heroin abuse and determine the best strategies for detox.
 Your psychological evaluations will let us determine how psychologically dependent you are on heroin while determining if you’re struggling with co-occurring mental health disorders such as depression.
 We’ll take the results of your evaluations and sit down with you to create a plan of care that meets all of your unique needs.